 Scholarship.
 Since 2000, the members of our department have published an average of three books and 19 journal articles per year.
 Books include The Heart of Mathematics, Making Transcendence Transparent, Exploring the Number Jungle, Coincidences, Chaos and All that Math Jazz, Extending the Frontiers of Mathematics, The Knot Book, How to Ace Calculus, How to Ace the Rest of Calculus, Introduction to Topology, Why Knot?, All the Mathematics You Missed, Matrix Groups for Undergraduates, The Mathematics of Encryption: An Elementary Introduction, Calculus Lite, Beginner’s Guide to Riemannian Geometry, Geometric Measure Theory: A Beginner’s Guide, The Math Chat Book, Real Analysis, Applied Real Analysis, Protecting Information, Invitation to Ergodic Theory, Groups and Characters, An Invitation to Number Theory, Mathematics and Politics: Strategy, Voting, Power and Proof, Protecting Information: From Classical Error Correction to Quantum Cryptography, Stats: Data and Models, Stats: Modeling the World, and Intro Stats.
 Several of the books have been adopted and started new courses at other colleges and universities.

-Since 2000, faculty members have also received 12 research grants from the National Science Foundation.
+Since 2000, faculty members have also received over a dozen research grants from the National Science Foundation.
 We have had NSF-REU grants to support our summer research program since 1988.
 We run a department-wide weekly faculty seminar, at which we describe our current interests.
 This seminar has stimulated not only our individual research but also collaboration among ourselves and with others, including economists and biologists.
 Members of our faculty travel widely and deliver nearly 200 talks at conferences and other institutions annually.

 Meanwhile our students have published papers in the following 30 journals among others: Acta Arithmetica, Acta Crystallographica, Sect.
 A, American Mathematical Monthly, American Scientist, Colloquium Mathematicum, Communications in Algebra, Computational Statistics and Data Analysis, Discrete and Continuous Dynamical Systems, Ergodic Theory and Dynamical Systems, Fibonacci Quarterly, Geometriae Dedicata, Illinois Journal of Mathematics, Journal of Algebra, Journal of the Australian Mathematical Society, Journal of Combinatorial Theory, Journal of Differential Geometry, Journal of Discrete and Computational Geometry, Journal of Geometric Analysis, Journal of Knot Theory and its Ramifications, Journal of Number Theory, Journal of Pure and Applied Algebra, Nonlinearity, New York Journal of Mathematics, Pacific Journal of Mathematics, Pattern Recognition Letter, Proceedings of the AMS, Real Analysis Exchange, Technometrics, Topology and its Applications, Transactions of the AMS.